5x5 programs & variations

 Advanced programs like Conjugate (Westside), Block Periodization, or Daily Undulating Periodization.
 These require more customization and typically benefit from coaching.

 Most recreational lifters never truly exhaust intermediate programming.
 You can run Madcow or Texas Method cycles for years, taking breaks and resetting as needed.
+Survey the options in best intermediate programs after 5x5.

-- The Complete 5x5 Training Guide
+- The complete 5x5 training guide

 - StrongLifts vs Starting Strength